HarryAllen1/jhstsa.org/pages/events/Animatronics.md

 Following the specified requirements, create an animatronic exhibit for a public library that brings a book to life to excite young readers.

+## Pre-conference Submission Requirements

+### January 23rd

+Students should submit sketches, a parts list and details of 3 movements, as well as a summary answering these questions:

+- How is this an “animated” device versus a moving structure?
+- Does it respond to stimuli?
+- What have you tried that worked, and what hasn’t worked?

+**All documents should be saved together as 1 PDF file.**

 ## Information

 |                                              |               |